Titan Quest: Immortal Throne: Development and release

 Immortal Throne was announced by publisher THQ in November 2006, four months after the release of Titan Quest.
 The game went gold in February 2007.
-It released in North America and Europe on March 2, 2007.
-In Japan, it released on March 23.
+It released in 2007 in Europe on March 2, North America on March 5, Australia on March 8, and in Japan on March 23.
 The game was released on Steam on July 17, 2007 alongside its predecessor by THQ.
 Immortal Throne was re-released as part of the Titan Quest gold edition: it released on October 22, 2007 in the West, and on April 25, 2008 in Japan.
 Since its release and the closure of Iron Lore, fan patches were created to address issues found within Immortal Throne such as bugs and multiplayer issues.
 The Titan Quest intellectual property was purchased by Nordic Games after THQ began selling off its shares in the wake of its 2013 bankruptcy.
 Beginning in 2016, Nordic Games began supporting the game's Steam version with patches to fix gameplay and multiplayer issues, along with glitches and bugs.
 Titan Quest was later ported to mobile devices in 2016 by DotEmu under supervision by Nordic Games: when asked whether Immortal Throne would also be released on the platforms, DotEmu stated that they were focusing on the main game and would hopefully port Immortal Throne at a later date.
+The Immortal Throne content was eventually included in the Legendary Edition, published on January 12, 2021.
+It was also included in the 2019 Anniversary Edition upgrade, and the game's console ports released in 2018; March 20 for PlayStation 4 and Xbox One, and July 31 for Nintendo Switch.
+The console ports were developed by Black Forest Games, while the mobile version was developed by HandyGames.